-- 1. Is a graduate of a university course that has been recognised and accredited by CORU and IASLT, or has had his / her qualifications validated by CORU. - 2.
-Completes CORU's Return to Practice Requirements.
+- 1. Is a graduate of a university course that has been recognised and accredited by CORU and IASLT, or has had his / her qualifications validated by CORU. - Completes CORU's return to practice requirements.
 It is the SLTs responsibility to contact CORU about their requirements. - 3.
-Is registered as a Provisional Member of IASLT.
-Details of how to do this are provided in section 3.0. - 4.
-Commits to adhering to the IASLT Code Professional Conduct and Ethics. - 5.
+Is registered as a provisional member of IASLT. - 4.
+Commits to adhering to the IASLT Code of Professional Conduct and Ethics (2023). - 5.
 Maintains an online CPD portfolio throughout this process.

 In addition, you may have maintained CORU membership while not practising as a speech and language therapist.
-If you have been out of practice for 2-10 years but have maintained CORU registration you are not eligible for Full membership of IASLT.
-You must complete IASLTs Return to Full Membership requirements.
+If you have been out of practice for greater than 2 years but have maintained CORU registration you are not eligible for full membership of IASLT.
+You must complete IASLT's return to full membership requirements.